 A Toddler Yogi’s take on the issue of renting a house vs buying your own, a growing trend with millennial youth.

-I have very consciously moved away from numbers over the last 2 years, and focus more on the complexity of human mind.
-For me the primary malaise of real estate sector is demand among millennial youth.
+I have very consciously moved away from numbers over the last 2 years, and focus more on the complexity of the human mind.
+For me, the primary malaise of the real estate sector is demand among millennial youth.
 It is a widely debated topic that the millennial youth is shying away from asset creation.

-In my opinion, this issue has its roots at the emotional level and the transitioning that our society is experiencing.
-My sincere endeavor will be to share my thoughts, as I experienced them in my life, and will make an attempt to share the virtues of owning a home.
+In my opinion, this issue has its roots in the emotional level and the transition that our society is experiencing.
+My sincere endeavour will be to share my thoughts, as I experienced them in my life, and will make an attempt to share the virtues of owning a home.

-Before I share these virtues, I want you to join me in contemplating if following are the fundamental reasons of this falling demand.
+Before I share these virtues, I want you to join me in contemplating if the following are the fundamental reasons for this falling demand.

 The fear of commitment

-A person has many fears namely fear of loss, fear of rejection, fear of death being principal fears.
-However, there is a new fear that has come about in modern day and age, *fear of commitment*.
+A person has many fears namely fear of loss, fear of rejection, and fear of death being principal fears.
+However, there is a new fear that has come about in the modern-day age, *the fear of commitment*.

-Commitment to buying your own home has a direct relationship with commitment to your job, employer and your relationships.
+Commitment to buying your own home has a direct relationship with a commitment to your job, employer, and relationships.
 It just becomes part of our second nature.

 Philosophers had propounded that this world was a small place and before experiencing this truth, our youth found its tangible evidence in a 6*2 inch screen.
-World being a small place was supposed to be like a Zen moment but we handed it to them on their birthdays, gift wrapped.
+The world is a small place that was supposed to be like a Zen moment but we handed it to them on their birthdays, gift-wrapped.
 Yes, a Smartphone.

-Our Smartphone and Smart Apps have sent the desires souring sky high.
-Desires to experience the world, see new places, travel, follow latest trends are top on the bucket list that the whole idea of settling down at one place becomes little clichéd.
+Our Smartphones and Smart Apps have sent our desires soaring sky-high.
+Desires to experience the world, see new places, travel, and follow the latest trends are top on the bucket list and the whole idea of settling down in one place becomes a little clichéd.
 In fact, I find it amusing that people in their 30s talk about a bucket list.
-There is nothing wrong in having these desires but I feel only a responsible person can have more fun and enjoy freedom, in its true sense.
+There is nothing wrong with having these desires but I feel only a responsible person can have more fun and enjoy freedom, in its true sense.

-Another downside of too much screen-time is that we are spreading ourselves too thin.
-Our attention span has reduced to minimal.
-Multi tasking has increased.
-I call it depleting of Attention capital.
-Some day, I shall write on “Managing Attention” as I believe it is going to be more valuable lesson than “Managing time”.
-Smart phone is not the issue, too much screen time is.
-A divided attention has a direct correlation with our self confidence and depletion of will power.
+Another downside of too much screen time is that we are spreading ourselves too thin.
+Our attention span has been reduced to a minimum.
+Multi-tasking has increased.
+I call it the depletion of Attention capital.
+Someday, I shall write on “Managing Attention” as I believe it is going to be a more valuable lesson than “Managing time”.
+The smartphone is not the issue, too much screen time is.
+Divided attention has a direct correlation with our self-confidence and depletion of willpower.

 It is a given that times are too uncertain these days.
 Markets are disruptive, tech is changing too fast.
 Hence, Jobs and incomes are uncertain.
-In my opinion, the only thing that is uncertain, is our mind.
+In my opinion, the only thing that is uncertain is our mind.
 Too much exposure to information and what is happening in the world gives rise to this fear.
-Someone who focused on acquiring skills, using his time productively, less multi tasking will not be bogged down with this “devil of uncertainty”.
+Someone who focused on acquiring skills, using his time productively and less multi-tasking will not be bogged down with this “devil of uncertainty”.
 Fear of commitment is a child of this devil of uncertainty.

-Follow a simple mantra, do one thing at a time and plan your day.
-Have one creative pursuit where a new learning is happening each day.
+Follow a simple mantra, do one thing at a time, and plan your day.
+Have one creative pursuit where new learning is happening each day.
 This fear of commitment does not come close.

 Somewhere I feel that if we addressed this fear better, we can fundamentally solve a lot of issues.

-Allow me to share with you my own experience of rented versus own home.
-I bought my own home 7 years ago after living in a rented accommodation and changing 4 houses before buying my own.
-The mental make-up of a person in a rented house undergoes a change after owning a home.
+Allow me to share with you my own experience of renting versus my own home.
+I bought my own home 7 years ago after living in rented accommodation and changing 4 houses before buying my own.
+The mental makeup of a person in a rented house undergoes a change after owning a home.

 – We do not come to know when this carelessness enters into other walks of our life.

-– And need for external display resulted from low self esteem, and misplaced identity.
+– And the need for external display resulted from low self-esteem and misplaced identity.

 Over the last 3 decades or so, however, the role of women has changed in the world.
-In a world of equal opportunity, we have both man and woman working in a house.
+In a world of equal opportunity, we have both men and women working in a house.
 More disposable income at their end!
 You see what I am getting at!
 In a funny way, a home completes the marriage.
 It’s an entity that binds them besides children, of course.

 And as parents, we must cut down on big fat weddings.
 It is an utter waste of money.
-It’s time that as society we stopped this practice and helped the newlyweds with some down payments and initial deposits, if we must use the money on the occasion of marriage.
+It’s time that as a society we stopped this practice and helped the newlyweds with some down payments and initial deposits if we must use the money on the occasion of marriage.

 Ah!
-We started this discussion with a mention about MahaShivratri and Shiva- being a symbol of detachment.
-I have heard my friends speak about being detached and owning a home brings unnecessary suffocation.
-Let me give my two cents on this as a closing remark, do not confuse between un-attachment with detachment.
-Detachment is that indifference where mind is at ease with the presence or absence of a thing in our life.
+We started this discussion with a mention of Mahashivratri and Shiva- being a symbol of detachment.
+I have heard my friends speak about being detached and owning a home bringing unnecessary suffocation.
+Let me give my two cents on this as a closing remark, do not confuse un-attachment with detachment.
+Detachment is that indifference where the mind is at ease with the presence or absence of a thing in our life.
 Detachment is a stage post attachment.